-Take the prime rib out of the refrigerator 2 to 4 hours before you want to cook it.
-Let it sit out until it reaches room temperature, about 2 to 3 hours for a 2- to 4-pound roast and 3 to 4 hours for a 4- to 8-pound roast.
+Take the prime rib out of the refrigerator two to four hours before you want to cook it.
+Let it sit out until it reaches room temperature, about two to three hours for a 2- to 4-pound roast and three to four hours for a 4- to 8-pound roast.

 Heat the oven to 500 degrees Fahrenheit.
 If you have a convection oven, operate it with the convection fan off.

 Set the prime rib on a roasting rack set in a deep roasting pan.
-Place the prime rib on the middle rack when the oven reaches 500 F.
+Place the prime rib on the middle rack when the oven reaches 500 degrees Fahrenheit.

-Roast the prime rib for 5 minutes per pound.
-For example, if you have a 6-pound boneless prime rib, you need to roast it for 30 minutes at 500 F. Set the oven timer to alert you when to kill the heat.
+Roast the prime rib for five minutes per pound.
+For example, if you have a 6-pound boneless prime rib, you need to roast it for 30 minutes at 500 degrees Fahrenheit.
+Set the oven timer to alert you when to kill the heat.

 Turn off the oven.
-Let the prime rib cook continue to cook using residual heat for 2 hours.
+Let the prime rib cook continue to cook using residual heat for two hours.
 Set the timer to alert you when to remove the prime rib.